 These crispy and flavorful air fryer salmon bites are coated in a healthy homemade teriyaki sauce and are so easy to make in less than 15 minutes.
 Serve with rice and veggies for a quick, high-protein weeknight meal!

-My favorite crispy air fryer teriyaki salmon bites
+The best crispy air fryer salmon bites

-Words cannot describe how much I love these crispy and flavorful air fryer salmon bites.
+Does anyone else love teriyaki sauce?
+I am obsessed and some of my favorites are these teriyaki turkey meatballs, teriyaki salmon buddha bowl, and air fryer teriyaki chicken.
+If you’re like me, you need to try this recipe – because words cannot describe how much I love these crispy and flavorful air fryer salmon bites.
 They are tender, flakey, and coated in the most delicious homemade low-sugar teriyaki sauce.

 This recipe is perfect for a quick weeknight dinner.
 You will be in and out of the kitchen in 15 minutes.
 In fact, salmon bites are the easiest protein to air fry since they only take 6 minutes to cook!

 I like to eat salmon once or twice a week since it’s full of healthy fats, protein, and Omega-3s.
 This is my favorite way to prepare it since the salmon bites are not only cute, but the edges are charred and covered in a sweet, sticky sauce.

 I cannot wait for you to try these crispy air fryer salmon bites coated in my famous sticky, gluten-free homemade teriyaki sauce made from oranges.
 You are going to love it!